CNCA-CeNAT/CRHPCS-2018/openacc/lab3/README.md

 ```

 This will build an executable named `cg` that you can run with the `./cg`
-command.
+command, but do not execute it in a login node.
 You may change the options passed to the compiler by modifying the
 `CFLAGS` variable in `c99/Makefile` or `FCFLAGS` in `f90/Makefile`.
 You should
 not need to modify anything in the Makefile except these compiler flags.

-Step 1 - Step 1 - Express Data Movement
+Step 1 - Express Data Movement
 ---------------------------------------

 In the previous lab we used CUDA Unified Memory, which we enabled with the